yishn/GTPWrapper/README.md

 License
 -------

 This work is licensed under the terms of the MIT license.
+See LICENSE.txt.